osuchanglab/BradyrhizobiumPangenomeManuscript/scripts/draft_genome_scaffolding/Readme.md

 ## Scripts for the scaffolding of draft genomes against completely assembled genomes, as well as extracting regions corresponding to symICEs.

+These scripts were tested on Linux but should work on Windows or Mac environments.
+They require CONTIGuator and BioPython to be installed.

-#### Align contigs from draft genomes to the most similar complete/hybrid assembled genome using contiguator:
+#### Align contigs from draft genomes to the most similar complete/hybrid assembled genome using CONTIGuator (tested with v.
+2.7):

 map_draft_to_complete.sh